Xinglab/TEQUILA-seq/README.md

 #### Detection of sample-specific transcript isoforms

-We have developed a script, [SampleSpecificIsoforms.py](./scripts/SampleSpecificIsoforms.py) that identify transcript isoforms with enriched usage in a single sample relative to a collection of samples processed by ESPRESSO.
+We have developed a script, [SampleSpecificIsoforms.py](./scripts/SampleSpecificIsoforms.py) that identifies transcript isoforms with enriched usage in a single sample relative to a collection of samples processed by ESPRESSO.
 Briefly, our script uses the following approach to detect transcript isoforms with sample-specific usage:
-1. For each gene, generate an m-by-n contigency table comprised of read counts (rounded to the nearest integer) for m identified isoforms across n samples:
+1. For each gene, generate an m-by-n contingency table comprised of read counts (rounded to the nearest integer) for m identified isoforms across n samples:
 2. Run a chi-square test of homogeneity (FDR < user-specified threshold) on the contingency table to identify genes in which isoform proportions are not homogeneous across the considered samples.
 3. For genes prioritized by the chi-square test with FDR < user-specified threshold, run a post-hoc one-tailed binomial test (FDR < user-specified threshold) to identify sample-isoform pairs in which the isoform proportion in the given sample is significantly higher than the global isoform proportion taken across all samples.